| | Because in our 12 months in government we set an

 meet with the need to keep our waterways and the air around us safe and

+clean.
 Our rivers and creeks have become clogged and polluted.

 As a result they are both unsightly and prone to quick flooding.
 We will